nsbno/terraform-aws-pipeline-set-version/README.md

 The id of the account that owns the role `role_to_assume`.
 If not supplied, the function will simply run using its execution role.

 #### `ecr_image_tag_filters` (optional - requires `ecr_repositories` to be set)
-Require that only images tagged with certain tags are included when looking for the most recent image in an ECR repository (if set, `ecr_repositories` must also be set).
+Require that only images tagged with certain tags are included when looking for the most recent image in an ECR repository.

 #### `ecr_repositories` (optional)
 The names of the ECR repositories containing Docker applications to set versions for.